 Because the normal rules of operation prohibit pets on city buses.

 There's little doubt that some of these women died in their homes afterward with their only companions because they deferred to these reflexive-rule followers.
 Instead of just getting on the bus and telling the drivers to "fugg themselves."
 Which is always the proper response when dealing with a reflexive rule follower in a disaster situation.

 By contrast, the Merchant Marine officers of a military sealift ship based in New Orleans took it upon themselves to begin sharing their vessel's 1 million gallons of gasoline with local fire and police departments without federal authorization.
-A good portion of the city would have burned down had they waited for D.C. to give them the green-light instead of using their own common sense.
+A good portion of the city would have burned down had they waited for the green-light instead of using their own common sense.

 My stepmom would have lost all credibility if I hadn't managed to talk her out it.
-Instead, she wound up using a neighbor's generator to keep her meds refrigerated and her fellow retirees wound up grilling steaks that would otherwise have been consumed by Florida's rats and raccoons.
+Instead, she wound up using a neighbor's generator to keep my dad's meds refrigerated and her fellow retirees wound up grilling steaks that would otherwise have spoiled in the Florida heat.

 The same flexible mindset applies to driving on the wrong side of the road to get around high water or debris.
 You simply have to think for yourself.

 Try to understand the spirit in which pre-disaster rules were written as well as the letter of the law, and do what you have to do.
 For example, I am 100 percent sure that the rule for driving on the right side of the road is not meant to force you to drive into floodwaters, when the oncoming traffic lane is high, dry and empty.

 Ask yourself what each law is meant to accomplish.
 I can guarantee you its sponsors weren't trying to prevent you and your family from fleeing to safety or feeding yourselves after a disaster.